Population synthesis of double neutron stars: Introduction

-There are currently 10 known pulsars in nine NS-NS binaries.
-In one case, both stars in the binary are visible as radio pulsars (J0737-3039).
-At Fig. \ref{pulsobs} we present the spin period - spin period derivative diagram ($P-\dot{P}$) for this binaries.
-Most of the objects are concentrated in the millisecond pulsar region.
-However there are two noticeable outliers: J07373-3039B, the companion of the J07373-3039A in the binary pulsars system; and J1906-0746, a young pulsar with a likely neutron star companion.
-Detailed properties of those systems can be found in Tab. \ref{pulsobswlas} (\citet{2004Sci...304..547S},\citet{2005ApJ...618L.119F} and \citet{2008AIPC..983..485K}).
-The binaries in Tab. \ref{pulsobswlas} are ordered according to the merger time (time remaining to the coalescence).
+Currently there are ten known pulsars in nine DNS binaries.
+In one case, both stars in the binary have been observed as radio pulsars (J0737-3039), but the B pulsar is no longer visible due to the spin precession and expected to reappear in the year 2035 \citep{2010ApJ...721.1193P}.
+The spin period versus spin period derivative diagram ($P-\dot{P}$) for these binaries is presented in Fig. \ref{pulsobs}.
+Most of the objects are concentrated in the region of the partially recycled pulsars.
+However, there are two noticeable outliers: J0737-3039B, the companion of the J0737-3039A; and J1906-0746, a young pulsar likely to have a neutron star companion.
+The pulsar B2127+11C probably had a very different dynamical history.
+It lies within the globular cluster M15, where three body interactions could have replaced its original companion with a neutron star and have kicked the pulsar further away from the cluster's core \citep{1991Natur.349..220P}.
+Detailed properties of these systems can be found in Table \ref{pulsobswlas}, sorted by the time remaining to coalescence (merger times).
 Three binaries at the bottom of the table have merger times much longer than $10\;{\rm Gyr}$.
-We list the spin period and its derivative, the masses of the neutron star, as well as the present orbital parameters.
-The distribution of the orbital periods spreads over two orders of magnitude, with no clear evidence of clustering in these range, and the orbits of all systems are significantly eccentric.
-The masses of the seven objects with the merger times below 10 Gyrs are determined very well and are in the range between 1.25 and 1.44~M$_{\odot}$.
+We list the spin periods and their derivatives, the masses of the neutron star, as well as the present orbital parameters.
+The distribution of the orbital periods spreads over two orders of magnitude, with no clear evidence of clustering in this range.
+The orbits of all of the systems are significantly eccentric.
+The masses of the seven objects with merger times shorter than 10 Gyrs are very well determined and are in the range between 1.25 and 1.44~M$_{\sun}$.
 The masses of the neutron star in the remaining three binaries are not so well constrained and may even lie outside this range.